Collective Entity Alignment via Adaptive Features: Collective Entity Alignment

-\item In each subsequent round, each \emph{unmatched} source entity proposes to the most-preferred target entity to which it has not yet proposed (regardless of whether the target entity is already matched), and then each target entity replies ``maybe'' if it is currently not matched or if it prefers the new proposer over its current matched entity (in this case, it rejects its provisional match which becomes unmatched).
-The provisional nature of match preserves the right of an already-matched target entity to ``trade up''.
+\item In each subsequent round, each \emph{unmatched} source entity proposes to the most-preferred target entity to which it has not yet proposed (regardless of whether the target entity is already matched), and then each target entity accepts the proposal if it is currently not matched or if it prefers the new proposer over its current match (in this case, it rejects its provisional match and becomes unmatched).